Anifah Aman: Political career

-Anifah was first elected to Parliament in 1999 general election, winning the seat of Beaufort.
-He was immediately appointed Deputy Minister of Primary Industries in the government of Mahathir Mohamad.
-He shifted to, and won, the seat of Kimanis in the 2004 general election and became Deputy Minister for Plantation Industries and Commodities.
-After winning re-election in the 2008 general election, Prime Minister Abdullah Ahmad Badawi appointed him as Deputy Transport Minister.
+Anifah was first elected to Parliament in the 1999 general election, winning the seat of Beaufort.
+He was immediately appointed deputy minister of primary industries in the government of Mahathir Mohamad.
+He shifted to, and won, the seat of Kimanis in the 2004 general election and became deputy minister for plantation industries and commodities.
+After winning re-election in the 2008 general election, Prime Minister Abdullah Ahmad Badawi appointed him as deputy transport minister.
 However, Anifah refused, saying he felt it was "time to make way" for someone else.
-Reports indicated this was the first time anyone had refused an appointment as Deputy Minister after the appointment had already been made public.
-A day later, the New Straits Times reported that Anifah and another proposed Deputy Minister, Tengku Azlan Abu Bakar, had "thrown a tantrum ... claiming they are 'senior enough' to be made full ministers".
+Reports indicated this was the first time anyone had refused an appointment as deputy minister after the appointment had already been made public.
+A day later, the New Straits Times reported that Anifah and another proposed deputy minister, Tengku Azlan Abu Bakar, had "thrown a tantrum ... claiming they are 'senior enough' to be made full ministers".
 Abdullah reportedly told them that he had "picked the best people", leading to their resignations.

-After Najib Razak replaced Abdullah as Prime Minister in 2009, Anifah was promoted from the backbench to the Cabinet as Minister for Foreign Affairs.
-During Anifah's tenure as Foreign Minister, Malaysia won election as a non-permanent member of the United Nations Security Council for the 2015–2016 term.
+After Najib Razak replaced Abdullah as prime minister in 2009, Anifah was promoted from the backbench to the Cabinet as minister for foreign affairs.
+During Anifah's tenure as foreign minister, Malaysia won election as a non-permanent member of the United Nations Security Council for the 2015–2016 term.

 Amid retaining his Kimanis seat for the fourth consecutive term in the 2018 general election (GE14) which saw the downfall of BN's federal and state governments, Anifah announced his resignation from UMNO to be an independent MP in September 2018.
 On 16 August 2019, the Malaysian Election Court however has voided his win in the GE14 after the court found serious discrepancies in the conduct of the election process by the Election Commission (EC).
 He decided not to contest the 2020 Kimanis by-election called to focus on the subsequent 15th General Election instead.

 In March 2020, a new opposition front with Anifah Aman as the president had been planned for the merger of Parti Gagasan Rakyat Sabah (PGRS), Love Sabah Party (PCS), Parti Kerjasama Anak Negeri (Anak Negeri) and yet-to-be registered Parti Hak Sabah.
 However the plan fizzles out after Anifah had joined and was elected as PCS president instead in July 2020.
 He had become the new PCS president after winning the post uncontested during the party 2nd Biennial General Meeting (BGM) on 26 July 2020.